AndreF343/N8N-Agentic-Workflow/README.md

 ---

-## Why this exists
+## Raison D'Etre
-- **Instant answers:** Team members can query "Which articles cover feature flags?" in seconds instead of searching the site.
+- **Instant answers:** Users can query "Which articles cover feature flags?" in seconds instead of searching the site.
 - **Grounded‑only:** Responses always cite the source URL and paragraph.
 - **Incremental:** The nightly crawler adds only new or changed posts—no full re‑index required.